-This study therefore aims to compare the rate of SAEs in RCTs focusing on older people with the SAE rate of ‘standard’ or ‘unselected’ trials for the same indication.
-This comparison will assess whether trials focusing on older people successfully recruit participants at greater risk of adverse health consequences.
-We will then compare the rate of SAEs in each trial to the rate of hospitalisation and death in people with hypertension starting RAAS in routine clinical practice, adjusting for age and sex, to assess if trial participants experience similar event-rates to people being treated in the community.
+Therefore, we will compare the rates of SAEs in older people trials with the rates in standard trials and compare the rate of SAEs in each both older people and standard trial to the rate of hospitalisation and death in people with hypertension starting RAAS in routine clinical practice, adjusting for age and sex.
 As an exemplar, we will focus on drugs to treat hypertension acting on the renin-angiotensin-aldosterone system (RAAS).

 Methods